 - While they mainly eat bamboo, they can eat fruits, insects, eggs, acorns, and sometimes small birds and rodents.

 - Due to their distinctive features, red pandas are also sometimes called the lesser panda and the red bear cat.

 - The red panda is not related to bears, giant pandas, or raccoons but is the only known animal of its genus.

-- These little animals spend most of their time on trees and are very acrobatic.
+- These little animals are very acrobatic and spend most of their time on trees.
 They use their bushy tails for balance and to cover themselves for warmth in the winter.
 They also have sharp claws and flexible ankles, perfect for scurrying around on trees.

-- The Chinese call this critter “hun-ho,” which translates to “firefox.”
+- The Chinese call this critter “hun-ho,” meaning “Firefox.”
 (The more you know!)